 CLICK HERE for the bios of the current California Warriors coaching staff.

-The First Base Foundation Coaching Program requires a unique level of selflessness.
-Warriors’ coaches give back and spread their knowledge of the game to the younger generation of baseball players.
+The First Base Foundation Coaching Program ensures that Warriors coaches give back and spread their knowledge of the game to the younger generation of baseball players.
 Every single member of the coaching staff this year has played at the college level, and are a great resource for information about the college recruiting process.
 Players can ask their coaches about specific experiences at the College or University they are attending and information about showcasing their skills during the summer.
 Each Warriors coach has his own story about his recruiting process and by sharing these recruitment experiences players can learn priceless information regarding the logistics of collegiate recruiting.

 One of the most important aspects of the First Base Foundation Coach Development Program is to motivate the Warriors players in both baseball and life.
 Baseball is a game of failure and can be very frustrating at times.
 The Warriors coaches know this feeling from first hand experience as many have had their ups and downs during their playing career.
 Because of this, they are able to help motivate the Warriors players to become the best all around person they can be.
 When the coaches preach the importance of “trusting the process”, the players set goals and work tirelessly to achieve these goals exploring their potential as an athlete.
 This same mindset can be used for life.
 As coaches we continually motivate our players by teaching them how to inspire themselves to work hard and succeed.

 The First Base Foundation Coach Development Program allows participants to share their experiences and knowledge, while gaining valuable job experience.
 The FBF coaching program is an avenue for individuals committed to mentoring, building relationships, working during the summer, learning valuable lessons in team building and strategies, and wanting to build their resume and networking with others.